-This function only works for the standard CEM40 mount.
+This function only works for the CEM40/CEM40G mount, not for a mount with high precision encoder.

 5.6.1.
 PEC Playback

 You can turn "PEC Playback On" to improve tracking accuracy which is especially useful for long exposure astrophotography.
 The default status is "PEC Playback Off" when the mount is turned on.